What do you think of when you hear the phrase, “frosted glass”?

 In A Bathroom

 The bathroom still tops the list of living spaces where frosted glass is used by homeowners.

 It also tops the list in terms of spaces where limescale soap scum and other minerals can do major damage.

-A frosted splashback as wall cladding can enhance natural light from a bathroom window while protecting the shower wall from moisture and mould.
+A frosted glass splashback as wall cladding can enhance the natural light from a bathroom window while protecting the shower wall from moisture and mould.

 This unobtrusive shield makes it easy to wipe away unsightly residue or grime.